d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 where it is perfectly fine to condition the prediction at every time step on both the leftward and the rightward context.
 Consider, for example, part of speech detection.
-Why should not we take the context in both directions into account when assessing the part of speech associated with a given word?
+Why shouldn't we take the context in both directions into account when assessing the part of speech associated with a given word?

 Another common task---often useful as a pretraining exercise